Starred Research

 What is Starred Research?

 When you star a research item, it's saved to your channel's research collection.
-Unlike regular research (which is tied to a single conversation or script), starred items:
+Unlike regular research (which is tied to a single conversation or script), starred items persist across all conversations in that channel, are available to use as context in any script, build up over time into a valuable knowledge base, and are automatically included when creating new scripts.

 How to Star Research